The Computer Engineering course is a hefty educational investment.

 First, as a five-year degree course, there are at least ten semesters to pursue the route.
+(Not that it’s the longest of degrees to seek out there.)
 Sometimes it is longer.
-If things go wrong such as financial constraints, failure to cope up with subjects, and flunking due to lack of focus on studies, there is a risk that initial investment yields zero results.
+If things go wrong such as financial constraints, failure to cope up with subjects, and flunking due to lack of focus on studies, there is a risk that initial investment will yield zero results.
 (Hint: parents whose failed Engineering ambitions pass the baton on their kids to make dreams happen.)
-At least, these explanations do not limit themselves to the course aforementioned.

-As a cutting edge program (for such reason the course got massive following in the mid 90’s), Computer Engineering does the unconventional way of proving one’s worth.
-Although projects are only common in almost all disciplines, Computer Engineering students are driven by their innovative thinking and that technology unfounded yet are their masterpieces.
-When the first few “techno projects” were unveiled midway through the course and after half of the students parted ways, the enthusiasm emerged.
+As a cutting edge program (for such reason the course got massive following in the mid ’90s), Computer Engineering does the unconventional way of proving one’s worth.
+Although projects are only shared in almost all disciplines, Computer Engineering students are driven by their innovative thinking and that technology unfounded yet are their masterpieces.
+When the first few “techno projects” were unveiled midway through the course and after half of the initial roster of enrollees have drifted away, enthusiasm suddenly emerged.
 Whether it’s our first foray of dealing with complicated circuits or fantasizing over our childhood chores of assembling our Lego blocks, the interest was there.

 The multi-tester project has always been the baptism of fire for the group.
 Its introduction somewhat changed a student’s lifestyle.
 More often than not, project-making is dragged up to the last hour before the deadline due to poor time management.
 And the consequences can be costly.

 And while time is gold, time management is vital in managing such projects.
 Lack of self-confidence translates to group project making.
-Perhaps Psyche Martirizar, Erwin Alfevin Dino or Jose Punongbayan can “host” tonight’s session.
-In doing so, those who do not have the tools (breadboard, connecting wires, power supply, typewriters or dot-matrix printers can take advantage of such opportunity).
+Perhaps Psyche Martirizar, Erwin Alfevin Dino, or Jose Punongbayan can “host” tonight’s session.
+In doing so, those who do not have the tools (breadboard, connecting wires, power supply, typewriters, or dot-matrix printers can take advantage of such an opportunity).

 Kita ta sa (gawas sa) Mercury Drug (along Bonifacio-CM Recto), alas 8 sa gabii.
 Ay 9:00 pm na lang.
-Pagdala ug chichiria ug soldering iron“, said one contact.
-“Panghulam ug breadboard sa kaila nimo nga higher year para naa koy magamit,“ replied the other after the late Strength of Materials class of Engr Narisma.
+Pagdala ug chichiria ug soldering iron “, I overheard one classmate.
+“Panghulam ug breadboard sa kaila nimo nga higher year para naa koy magamit, “replied the other after the late Strength of Materials class of Engr Nardo Narisma.

 Waiting is one of the hardest tasks to do, especially if the one you are waiting for has loads of alibis prepared.
 “Sorry ha, gisugo pa man gud ko palit ug spark plug sa motor sa akong papa, traffic kaayo sa Uyanguren uy!”